 Outlook on Europe’s Largest BESS in Germany by LEAG and Fluence

 LEAG’s GigawattFactory initiative in Lusatia also proves to be an important regional transition program.
 The initiative aims to convert legacy coal sites into renewable hubs.
 These will incorporate wind, solar, hydrogen and storage projects.
-The 4 GWh battery project poised to be the largest in Europe is emblematic of this shift.
+The 4 GWh battery project set to be the largest in Europe is emblematic of this shift, a renewable momentum also evident as INTEC expands its German portfolio with a 50 MWp Lower Saxony solar deal.
 It is expected to make scalability flexible, support higher renewable penetration and encourage industrial development in a former coal region.
+The same transition is being witnessed across former nuclear sites as well, for instance with Vattenfall’s 254 MW BESS project.

 The involvement of Fluence, who is a global leader in storage systems, also underscores the how batteries are becoming a cornerstone of Europe’s energy transition infrastructure.